 Based on fatty acid composition. obtained by GC analysis, the iodine number (IN) were calculated () and the molecular weight of the biodiesel and the oil from which the biodiesel was obtained, Table A-5 (see Appendix).

 CP, PP and CFPP are used to define low-temperature operational limits for diesel fuel.
 Filtration, CFPP and PP point are determined according to standard methods SRPS EN 116 and SRPS ISO 3015.
-In order to eliminate the effect of human error, automatic fuel testing equipment; HERZOG MP 852: (Walter Herzog GmbH) is used as specified in the ISO 3016 for determining the pour and cloud point of mineral oil and petroleum products.
+To eliminate the effect of human error, automatic fuel testing equipment; HERZOG MP 852: (Walter Herzog GmbH) is used as specified in the ISO 3016 for determining the pour and cloud point of mineral oil and petroleum products.
 A preheated test sample is cooled in steps of 3oC/min.
 After each analysis the testing tube is removed from the cooling bath and bent to 90˚.
 The surface of test substance is observed for movement by video camera.
 The pour point is the temperature at which no movement can be observed at a bend angle of 90˚C over a period of 5 seconds.

 To determine the Cold Filter Plugging Point (CFPP), was used the automatic device, HERZOG HCP 842.